materialdoc/materialdoc-web/docs/patterns/launch-screen.md

     <item name="android:windowBackground">@drawable/background_splash</item>
 </style>
 ```
+!!! note
-?> If your API Level is greater than v19, you can make Status Bar and Navigation Bar translucent setting attributes `android:windowTranslucentStatus` and `android:windowTranslucentNavigation` to `true`.
+    If your API Level is greater than v19, you can make Status Bar and Navigation Bar translucent setting attributes `android:windowTranslucentStatus` and `android:windowTranslucentNavigation` to `true`.

 III.
 Apply this style to your splash activity via `android:theme` attribute in your `AndroidManifest.xml` file.